 Wide Area Networks (WANs) provide links between devices which have a lot of geographic distance between them and will generally be carried over equipment which belongs to one or more different organisations – which you’ll have to pay for!
 This contrasts with local area networks which are typically within a small geographic area (such as a building) where you probably own and manage all of the equipment.

-WANs are typically used to connect geographically separate LANs to a larger corporate network.
+WANs are typically used to connect geographically separated LANs to a larger corporate network.
 At its most simple, a WAN allows routing between the routers which sit at the edge of separate LANs – thus allowing the different offices of an organisation to transfer data between themselves.
-The router at the edge of the LAN is called customer premises equipment or customer provided equipment (CPE).
+The router at the edge of the LAN is called customer premises equipment or customer-provided equipment (CPE).

 With a leased line wide area network, the company looking to connect their remote offices will engage a telecommunications service provider (telco) to provide the link.
 At the edge of each LAN, a router will connect to the telco’s infrastructure through a provider edge (PE) router.